-All adults should be aware that children can abuse other children (often referred to as peer on peer abuse).
+All adults should be aware that children can abuse other children (previously referred to as peer on peer abuse).
 It can happen both inside and outside of school/college and online.
-It is important that all adults recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+It is important that all adults recognise the indicators and signs of child on child abuse and know how to identify it and respond to reports.

 Different Categories of Child on Child Abuse

 - Bullying (including cyberbullying, prejudice-based and discriminatory bullying)

 - Abuse in intimate personal relationships between peers;